A Precision Converter FPGA Integration Journey

 Note

-Build the Linux kernel with ADI drivers and devicetree for Zynq-7000 platforms:
+Build the Linux kernel with ADI drivers and devicetree for Zynq-7000 platforms, using the Linaro toolchain.
+Navigate to the local copy of the linux repository and confugure the kernel:

 Configuring the Linux kernel for Zynq with ADI device support